ResearchComputingServices/srna/README.md

 Gene_Tag	Locus_Tag![image](https://user-images.githubusercontent.com/72103416/110243569-faea2380-7f28-11eb-8f78-f9b12e555c56.png)

 **Output:**
 The program will export the computed sRNAs into an excel file which will be located in the subdirectory *sequences* under the *srna* directory.
 The name of the output file has this format sequence_file_datetime_srna.xlsx.
-In addition, the sRNA program also exports the set of gene and locus tag of the sRNAs that contain more than one hit in the genome.
+In addition, the sRNA program also exports the set of gene and locus tags of the sRNAs that contain more than one hit in the genome.
 Notice that this file could be used as input to the program to recompute sRNAs (parameter -T).
 The name of the tag file has this format sequence_file_datetime_tags.xlsx.

 **Examples:**